wallik2/bootstrap-5-tutorial/README.md

-# Lesson 7: Grid layout & Breakpoints
+# Lesson 7: Grid layout & Breakpoints Part 1

 - Explore How to layout the container using row and column